DataMiner hardening guide

 See also: Configuring the IP network ports

-Cassandra and Elasticsearch form a crucial part of recent DataMiner Systems.
-For this reason, it is important that you spend some time making sure their configuration is as secure as possible.
-For detailed information, refer to Securing the DataMiner databases.
+If you use on-premises databases, we recommend using a Cassandra cluster and OpenSearch cluster.
+It is important that you spend some time making sure the configuration of these databases is as secure as possible.
+For detailed information, refer to Securing Cassandra, Securing OpenSearch, or Securing Elasticsearch.